floyd924/html5-copy-redux/README.md

 │   │   │   ├── support
 │   │   │   |   |   ├── jasmine.json - configuration for the jasmine test runner
 │   │   │   ├── matcherSpec.js - placeholder file for the matcher unit tests
-│   │   ├── package.json - metadata relevant to the application, used by npm to manage the application dependencies │   ├── .gitignore - specifies intentionally untracked files that Git should ignore │   ├── LICENSE - MIT software license file
+│   │   ├── package.json - metadata relevant to the application, used by npm to manage application dependencies │   ├── .gitignore - specifies intentionally untracked files that Git should ignore │   ├── LICENSE - MIT software license file
 │   ├── README.md - what you're reading right now